Best Wader Pants In 2022

 Neoprene foot enclosure with ergonomic feel

 Fleece-lined for maximum heat retention

 - Weight1 pounds

 Not really feeling like pairing your waders with a set of boots?
 TideWe took the extra work and waterproof worry out of the equation.
-With these chest waders, your boot enclosures come with fantastic traction, and prevent water from getting in by the nylon and PVC construction.
-Apart from the excellent waterproofing, one of the best parts about these waders is the top notch traction along the bottom of the boots.
+With these chest waders, your boot enclosures come with fantastic traction and prevent water from getting in by the nylon and PVC construction.
+Apart from the excellent waterproofing, one of the best parts about these waders is the top-notch traction along the bottom of the boots.
 Many low-quality waders think of those last, and the result is far from astonishing.
-TideWe is the full package deal, without bursting your wallet.
+TideWe is the full package deal, without busting your wallet.
 Combine it with a good fishing shirt and you are ready for ice fishing.

 Primary mylon construction with PVC upper

 Adjustable harness and belt w/ wide open buckles

 Hodgeman is the perfect solution for a middle budget buyer.
 You get a little bit of everything: middle chest height, a comfortable and supportive Y strap harness, and a full bootfoot bottom.
 Traction is key with these, and Hodgman did a fantastic job at making these feel like a pair of Muck boots (though they’re not the same, they do the trick very well).
 Crafted of sweat-wicking and ventilating neoprene, your waders also come with fleece-lined pockets for additional heat retention.
 We preach that if you aren’t comfortable in your waders, then they’re not worth your money: Hodgman found a middle ground between excessive attention to comfort and detail, and keeping it all at an eye-catching price tag.